kosail/Aria/README.md

 - 🎛️ Click on any sound to play it; mix multiple tracks freely — they blend seamlessly
 - 🎚 Per-sound volume sliders + master volume control
 - 🕰 Built-in timer to gently fade out after a chosen duration (perfect for sleep)
-- 🌗 Seamless dark/light theme support with soothing, intentional colors (Whispering Nature palette)
-- 🪟 Inspired by Mica and GTK aesthetics — minimal, calm, elegant
+- 🪟 Inspired by GTK aesthetics — minimal, calm, elegant
-- 💻 Runs on Desktop (Linux, Windows, macOS) and Web (WASM/JS), deployable via GitHub Pages
+- 💻 Runs on Desktop (Linux, Windows, macOS, all via JVM) and Web (WASM/JS)
-- ⚡️ Fast to load, pleasant to use, beautiful to look at, and quiet when not needed

-> This is not a dashboard.
-It’s not a productivity tool.
-> It’s a moment of calm for anyone who needs it.

 ---